-Trevelyan is home to 62 boys and was fully refurbished in 2018 to make it a welcoming, friendly, comfortable, modern place to live, work and socialise.
+Trevelyan was fully refurbished in 2018 to make it a welcoming, friendly, comfortable, modern place to live, work and socialise.

 The dormitory for the Removes and Middles leads directly on to the HM’s house, whose door is – quite literally – always open, so every pupil has somewhere to turn when they need help or guidance on any subject.